-All enquiries by regulators should be passed on to the Company Secretary.
+All enquiries by regulators should be passed on to the Managing Director (or, if not available, the Company Secretary).

 The Chairman or the Managing Director may authorise a staff member to issue media releases or other written statements on behalf of the Company.
 No staff member may issue such media releases or other written statements without the express authority of the Chairman or the Managing Director.